UniversityOfAppliedSciencesFrankfurt/LearningApi/docs/ContactPage/index.md

 # Contact Us

-Do you have any questions or suggestions regarding LearningApi, contact us.
+Do you have any questions or suggestions regarding LearningApi?
+Contact us.
 We will try to help you as soon as possible.

 ![daenet](https://avatars3.githubusercontent.com/u/12556447?s=150&u=f2cd3be70373c9654b9d53a4f69ddfd7a8ed6596&v=4=)
 ![uni](https://avatars0.githubusercontent.com/u/12556434?s=150&u=94c1f1c45bee9ffcb167f2f2246dddab19fec420&v=4)